A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Introduction

 \section{Introduction}

 Clinical trials are medical research studies involving patients with the aim of identifying the best treatment for future recommendation.
 For many rare diseases, they may be the only chance for patients of receiving a new promising treatment promptly.
-However, the clinical trial dilemma often requires some participants to receive suboptimal treatments in order to be able to estimate the treatment effect and draw reliable conclusions.
-In other terms, ethical responsibility in clinical trials is based on the balance of two components: the individual ethics, prioritising the allocation of patients to the better treatment to ensure their own well-being, and the collective ethics, focusing on identifying the better treatment with high probability \citep{antognini2010compound,bartroff2011incorporating}.
+However, the clinical trial dilemma often requires some participants to receive treatments that may be suboptimal in order to be able to estimate the treatment effect and draw reliable conclusions.
+In other terms, ethical responsibility in clinical trials is based on the balance of two components: the individual ethics, prioritizing the allocation of participants to better treatments, and the collective ethics, focusing on identifying the best treatment with high probability, ensuring that future patients receive the best possible care \citep{antognini2010compound}.
 Balanced allocation strategies are the most commonly used in practice, due their easy implementation and their even exploration of all the treatments which generally leads to high statistical power \citep{azriel2012optimal}.
-Although they comply quite well with the collective objective, their indiscriminate balanced allocation does not allow for a preventive stochastic drop of suboptimal treatments, by often neglecting the individual ethics requirements \citep{thall1989two}.
-In contrast, response-adaptive designs are able to skew the allocation of patients towards those treatments that are observed to perform better, often without a significant sacrifice in terms of statistical power.
-In fact, rather than using allocation probabilities fixed throughout the trial, this class of designs sequentially allocates patients to the treatment arms on the basis of the previous patient responses \citep{rosenberger1993use,berry1995adaptive,robertson2023response}.
+Although they comply quite well with the collective objective, their indiscriminate balanced allocation does not allow for a preventive stochastic drop of suboptimal treatments, by often neglecting the benefit of patients enrolled in the trial \citep{thall1989two}.
+In contrast, response-adaptive designs can skew the allocation of patients towards better-performing treatments, often without a significant sacrifice in terms of statistical power.
+In fact, rather than using allocation probabilities fixed throughout the trial, these designs sequentially allocates patients based on the responses observed in earlier participants \citep{rosenberger1993use,berry1995adaptive,robertson2023response}.